 Through Aug.
 23, the Star will count down the top 10 football players from each major Southern Arizona high school program:

-Coming up: The top 10 players from Palo Verde will be revealed Monday.
+Coming up: Rio Rico's top 10 players will be revealed Thursday.

 On StarNet: Check each day to find the newest addition to the Star's galleries of top 10 players at each major Southern Arizona school at: azstarnet.com/highschool

 3. Tom Wisz, QB, 1967